kurtkanaskie/product-recommendations-v1/README.md

 ## Setup Spanner Product Catalog
 Duration: 0:10:00

 The Spanner Product Catalog will only contain the items that where used in the BigQuery training step for a specific user.
 We'll create product entries using those `itemID`s.
+This means that if you change the  `CUSTOMER_USERID` you may see different results or sparse results as Spanner does not contain the entire product catalog.

 NOTE: The order in which the items are returned from Spanner is different than those returned from BigQuery.
 This allows us to observe the differences from the "prediction".